blockout22/TFIT/PatchNotes/Update_2.0.0.md

 ## Changed Stuff

+- The mod has basically been rewritten, so in a sense everything has changed.
 - You can now turn off the "what am I looking at" widget in the mod configs
 - The overlay font has been re-styled to match the base game's UI
 - Changed the layout of the "what am I looking at" widget to scale each section (target name, mod that added, additional info) separately in the case that one of them is very long